Sean Rodrigues ‘12 reflects on opportunities at the University

 En route to his PhD, Rodrigues also completed a master’s degree in materials science, following a recommendation from an advisor.
 He reasoned that a master’s in materials science would expand the number of faculty positions he could eventually apply for.

-A National Science Foundation Graduate Research Fellowship, awarded in 2013, and an Intel Fellowship, award in 2016, helped Rodrigues make ends meet.
+A National Science Foundation Graduate Research Fellowship, awarded in 2013, and an Intel Fellowship, awarded in 2016, helped Rodrigues make ends meet.

 Even so, Rodrigues had come out of the University of Rochester “with some loans, not a ton, but enough.”
-He needed to land a faculty position right out of grad school.
+He needed to land a faculty position right out of grad school rather than follow the traditional route of completing a postdoc first.

 It was not to be.

-“I landed several interviews and even reached two on-site interviews at the University of Colorado Boulder in the Chemical Engineering department.
+“I landed several interviews and even reached two on-site interviews at the University of Colorado Boulder in the chemical engineering department.
 I was told I was the first graduate student in 35 years to interview for their top 10 department.
 In the end, it didn’t work out.”
 Rodrigues says.
 “Typically, they want someone who looks a little older.
-At the time I was 28.
-You have to look the part.
 It’s pretty hard to earn the confidence of the department without a postdoc.”

-Some people take six years to complete a postdoc, Rodrigues says, and “there was no way I would be able to afford to pursue that route with my loans in tote.”
+Unfortunately it can take up to six years to complete a postdoc, Rodrigues says, and “there was no way I would be able to afford to pursue that route with my loans in tote.”

 Instead, he opted for industry.
 He secured a position as a senior scientist at the Toyota Research Institute of North America (TRI-NA).